Kung-Fu Chess

 Kung-Fu Chess is a chess variant that removes the concept of turns and allows multiple pieces to move simultaneously.
 It was created by Shizmoo Games as a "real-time" in the early 2000s and remained on the company's website until the website shut down in 2008.
 Other online servers have since appeared.
+It won an award in the 2002 Independent Games Festival.